 Services during COVID-19

-Local authorities have set up community supports to help people during the COVID-19 (coronavirus) pandemic.
+Local authorities have set up community supports to help people during COVID-19.

 A number of other initiatives have also been set up to help people who are affected by measures to prevent the spread of the virus.

-This document lists the contact details for services you might need over the coming weeks.
-It will be updated regularly as more services are set up.
+This document lists the contact details for services you might need during COVID-19.

 You can also read about supports for families during COVID-19.